TheodosiouEleanna/ETS/README.md

 A system that provides translation aid when reading text documents by utilizing real time eye tracking data.
 It is being developed in the context of my Diploma Thesis.

+# To run ETS locally:

+Run npm start in front-end
+Run python app.py in back-end

-To run front-end in Electron window replace start in script of package.json with this:
+# To run front-end in Electron window replace start in script of package.json with this:
 "start": "cross-env ELECTRON_START_URL=http://localhost:3000 electron -r ts-node/register ./src/electron.ts",

-To run ETS with docker :
+ # To run ETS with docker :

 - ADD DOCKERFILES in the front-end and back-end directories